DD898989/WordFilter_4_IntervewProject_killuplus300-at-gmail.com/README.md

 <br/>
 <br/>

-But our system is for any languages, so the Unicode result R to be 65536, sure that would be hell huge space that is needed, so instead an Unicode Trie, we reduce the complexity to Binary Trie(R=2) and Byte Trie(R=256) to see which is better.<br/>
+But our system is for any languages, so the Unicode result R to be 65536, sure that would be hell huge space that is needed, so instead of an Unicode Trie, we reduce the complexity to Binary Trie(R=2) and Byte Trie(R=256) to see which is better.<br/>

 ## Analysis ##